MohamedMesto/Dealna.de_v1.4/README.md

     - **Newsletter Subscription:** Users can subscribe to receive updates on new products and promotions.

-The **Loqta2050.com For E-Commerce V1.0** is accessible at [Loqta2050.com For E-Commerce V1.0]( https://ec-platform-2050-v1-1e860717f359.herokuapp.com/), offering an intuitive layout with seamless access to all sections via the navigation bar.
+The **Dealna.de For E-Commerce V1.0** is accessible at [Dealna.de For E-Commerce V1.0]( https://ec-platform-2050-v1-1e860717f359.herokuapp.com/), offering an intuitive layout with seamless access to all sections via the navigation bar.

 [Back to top](<#contents>)